Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Methodology

-\textbf{Multi-Task Training for Downstream Task} Apart from acquiring knowledge within tables via the Mask-Then-Predict pretraining, we further refine the model's specialization through multi-task training phase.
-This phase uses datasets tailored for classification and regression tasks, aimed at augmenting the model's capability to reason about tabular instructions and contents.
-This method also dedicates to bolstering transferability and performance across downstream tasks.
-It is important to note that the datasets used in training are distinct from those used for evaluation experiments.
-The training corpus is specifically enriched by annotating 12 regression and 12 classification datasets with instructions.
-This proactive exposure of the pretrained LLM to varied problem-solving contexts, mirroring downstream applications, is expected to cultivate a more comprehensive and adaptable understanding of task-specific demands.
-Consequently, this strategy should enhance the model's generalization, effectiveness, and ability to adjust to the nuances of downstream tasks.
+\textbf{Multi-Task Training for Downstream Task} In addition to acquiring intra-table knowledge through Mask-Then-Predict pretraining, we further specialize the model using a multi-task training objective.
+This objective leverages datasets tailored for classification and regression, aiming to strengthen the model’s ability to reason over tabular content under task-specific instructions.
+Importantly, the training datasets are fully distinct from those used in our evaluation experiments.
+To enrich the training corpus, we annotate the regression and classification datasets with instructional prompts.
+Exposing the pretrained model to these diverse problem-solving scenarios, which closely resemble downstream applications, encourages a more comprehensive and adaptable understanding of task-specific requirements.
+Furthermore, our model is designed to predict full text sequences rather than single numerical values or class probability distributions.
+This design choice eliminates the need for task-specific prediction heads atop the LLM, allowing the model to address a wide range of prediction tasks directly and uniformly.
+This strategy highlights the flexibility and robustness of our approach in handling diverse predictive tasks in data science.

-As illustrated on the right side of Figure~\ref{fig/overall_arc}, each example is structured using our unified prompt template prior to being inputted into our model.
-To accommodate a variety of regression and classification tasks, our model is crafted to predict actual text sequences rather than single values or class probability distributions.
-This design choice avoids relying on the integration of LLM with an additional head layer, thereby enabling the model to effectively meet diverse task requirements.